Assistant Professor of Economics, UCLA

 Related notes: Supplement to “Stability and Preference Alignment in Matching and Coalition Formation,” Non-Existence Result for Matching Games with Transfers

-Outside Options and the Failure of the Coase Conjecture, with Simon Board, American Economic Review, accepted
+Outside Options and the Failure of the Coase Conjecture, with Simon Board, American Economic Review, February 2014, forthcoming.

 A buyer wishes to purchase a good from a seller who chooses a sequence of prices over time.
 Each period the buyer can also exercise an outside option, abandoning their search or moving on to another seller.
 We show there is a unique equilibrium in which the seller charges a constant price in every period equal to the monopoly price, contravening the Coase conjecture.
 We then embed the single-firm model into a search framework and show the result provides a foundation for the usual “no haggling” assumption.